DPGAlliance/dpg-resources/docs/eligibility/impact-breath.md

 ### Impact

-**Impact** refers to the degree to which a solution directly contributes to one or more UN SDG targets.
+This refers to the degree to which a solution directly contributes to one or more UN SDG targets.

 **Direct Impact** solutions:
 - Are clearly and demonstrably linked to one or more SDG targets.